Augmentations and link group representations: A microlocal digression

 \section{A microlocal digression}

-Given an augmentation of the framed cord algebra of a link, we defined the associated augmentation representation in the previous section.
-It is a representation of the fundamental group of the link complement, which is equivalent to a locally system on the link complement.
+We defined the augmentation representation in the previous section.
+It is a representation of the fundamental group of the link complement, which is equivalent to a local system on the link complement.
 We will study properties of the augmentation representation in the next section.
 It is easier to understand these properties from the perspective of microlocal sheaf theory.
-Indeed, a local system can be viewed as a locally constant sheaf, and we can proceed to study it using microlocal methods.
-In this section, we give a quick introduction to microlocal sheaf theory.
+Indeed, a local system can be viewed as a locally constant sheaf, and we can study it with microlocal methods.
+In this section, we review some microlocal sheaf theory.

-A key concept is the micro-support of a sheaf.
-We introduce the definition in a general setting.
 Let $k$ be a commutative field.
 Let $Y$ be a smooth manifold.
 Let ${Mod}(Y)$ be the abelian category of sheaves of $k$-modules on $Y$, and $Sh(Y)$ be the bounded dg derived category.
 For any object $\cF\in Sh(Y)$, its microsupport $SS(\cF)\subset T^*Y$ is a closed conic subset, point-wisely defined as follows (also see \cite[Definition 5.1.1]{KS}).

 \begin{defn} Let $\cF\in Sh(Y)$ and let $p = (y_0,\xi_0)\in T^*Y$.
 We say that $ p \notin {SS}(\cF)$ if there exists an open neighborhood $U$ of $p$ such that for any $y\in Y$ and any real $C^1$ function $\phi$ on $Y$ satisfying $d\phi(y_0) \in U$ and $\phi(y_0)=0$, we have